BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 body2.dispose();
 body3.dispose();

-// Don't forget to dispose of the shape when it's not needed anymore! shape.dispose();
+// Don't forget to also dispose of the shape when it's not needed anymore! shape.dispose();
 ```